shellkraft/eJPT-Notes/eJPT Notes/Network Based Attacks/Tshark.md

-**Tshark** is a command line tool created by the Wireshark team and shares the same powerful parsing engine as Wireshark.
-It is capable of doing most things we've come to love Wireshark for, but with the "from command line" advantage.
+**`Tshark`** is a command line tool created by the `Wireshark` team and shares the same powerful parsing engine as `Wireshark`.
+It is capable of doing most things we've come to love `Wireshark` for, but with the "from command line" advantage.
 This makes it ideal for batch analysis, offline processing and routine automation of traffic analysis tasks.

 - `Tshark` is used more for target analysis, we can use it to pull any specific information out instead of going through everything like we were doing in `WireShark`.
 Its more in-depth, targeted and faster.